Splode/hackwild/_drafts/creating-a-command-line-application-with-nodejs.md

 program.parse(process.argv)
 ```

-If we run the application again but add the `--version` option, we'll achieve the same effect as we did when we used `console.log` in the previous example:
+If we run the application again but add the `--version` flag set, we'll achieve the same effect as we did when we used `console.log` in the previous example:

 ```bash
 $ notes --version